cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-k8s.md

 {{<mark>}}Can this be smaller?{{</mark>}}
 {{<image src="img/docs/azimuth-images/azimuth-k8s-delete.jpg" caption="Delete a cluster" wrapper="col-6 mx-auto text-center">}}

-The **Kubernetes Dashboard** provides an alternative option to managing the cluster as opposed to downloding the Kubeconfig file.
+The **Kubernetes Dashboard** provides an alternative option to managing the cluster as opposed to downloading the Kubeconfig file.

 {{<image src="img/docs/azimuth-images/azimuth-k8s-dashboard.jpg" caption="kubernetes dashboard" wrapper="col-12 mx-auto text-center">}}